 Roast

-- In a small bowl, combine 2 tablespoons of the softened butter with 1 teaspoon fresh thyme leaves and the parsley.
-Season with a pinch of salt and a few grinds of pepper.
-Using your fingertips or a spoon, gently loosen the space between the breast meat and skin.
+- Using your fingertips or a spoon, gently loosen the space between the breast meat and skin.
 (Be careful not to tear the skin.)
 Evenly distribute the herb butter under the breast skin.

 - Season the chicken's cavity with a liberal sprinkling of kosher salt and pepper.
 Add 4 garlic cloves and 5 sprigs of thyme, and rub them against the cavity walls.
-Tuck the wings under the body and loosely tie the legs together with kitchen twine.
+Tuck the wings under the chicken and loosely tie the legs together with kitchen twine.

 - Place the chicken on a cutting board, loosely tent with foil, and let rest for 15 minutes to allow the juices to redistribute.
 Check the vegetables for doneness and return them to the oven to crisp while the chicken is resting, if needed.
-Gently toss with the pan juices before serving.
-Carve the chicken and serve.

 Nutrition Estimate